-As discussed in further detail in Note 4 - Convertible Notes and "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations," above, the Company is currently in default on those Notes issued pursuant to the November 2021 SPA due to the VWAP of the Company's common stock falling below \$0.10 for more than 5 trading days within a 20 day trading period, which constitutes a Price Default under the Notes.
-As of the date of this Quarterly Report on Form 10-Q, the Notes issued in March 2022 have an outstanding principal balance of \$952,000.
-The Notes issued in November 2021 were terminated pursuant to their terms in May 2022.
+As discussed in further detail in Note 4 - Convertible Notes and Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations," above, the Company was in default on those Notes issued pursuant to the November 2021 SPA due to the VWAP of the Company's common stock falling below \$0.10 for more than 5 trading days within a 20 day trading period, which constituted a Price Default under the Notes.
+On August 18, 2022, the Company entered into a Cancellation Agreement and terminated the remaining Notes.
+As a result, the Company's obligations under the Notes have been terminated, and the Company is no longer in default on the Notes.